elastos/Elastos.Node/docs/elastos_supernode_usage.md

 $ ~/node/node.sh init
 ```

-Enter the password to create the keystore.dat and the IP or domain name of the node as prompted.
+Enter the password to create the keystore.dat and `~/node/node.sh` will automatically obtain the public IP address and modify the configuration files.

 **You should record the `PUBLIC KEY` and use the public key when you update the Node Public Key on your `elastos wallet`**

 ```
-=== 1. create keystore.dat ===
-Please enter your password for keystore.dat:create keystore.dat ADDRESS                            PUBLIC KEY
+Please enter your password for keystore.dat: Creating keystore.dat...
+ADDRESS                            PUBLIC KEY
 ---------------------------------- ------------------------------------------------------------------
 EfXimFfnNL8Cw5U2xkHYabvnJ5JDQYucA3 0312dba0fab6572d56b6f707866814924efd42354cb740fafc842d79d2c2bcd761
 ---------------------------------- ------------------------------------------------------------------

-=== 2. modify the configuration file ===
-Please enter your IP or domain name:www.elastos.org Initialization successful
+Done
+Updating /node/ela/config.json...
+Done

+Updating /node/carrier/bootstrapd.conf...
+Done
 ```

 ### 2.2.
 Start